 If you’ve been using Instagram for a while, you would be aware of a very successful (and often very beautiful) account called Humans of New York.
 The Insta account has now grown to include a web page, Facebook page, and a book.
 It’s also spawned possibly thousands of storytelling sites just like it.

 So can the ‘Humans of …’ idea be extended to journalism and news reporting?
 The Washington Post thinks so.
-Today (US time) The Post is hosting a debate at a university campus in Florida.
-They wanted to ask people about the issues important to them.
+They use Instagram as a storytelling platform and as a way to direct readers to content on their website.
+Here’s one example.

 How do I get more Instagram followers?

 Mainly by telling great stories, but there are some excellent tips here.

 Soon we’ll start adventuring with interviews, so today we’re going to tell a story using a portrait of a person and a short interview with that person, in the style of Humans of New York.

 If you’re really brave, you’ll try approaching a stranger (but please observe the social distancing guidelines that apply to us at the moment!)

 Not sure how to front up to a complete stranger?
 Let HONY creator Brandon Stanton tell you how he does it.

 - Find someone to photograph and speak to.
 You will need to record your question/s and your interviewee’s answers.
 You will also need to take a portrait of the person.

 - Before you start, write a list of possible questions to ask.
 You can ask your interviewee about themselves and what they do, or you could ask about a current event or issue such as the upcoming US election.